0xfe/hacking-stellar/1-launch.md

 ```

 Great, so now that you have a key pair, let’s turn it into an account.
-To open an account you need a minimum balance, known as the Base Reserve.
-Since we’re using the test network and all of this is funny money anyway, you can use Friendbot to give you some funds to open your account.
+To open an account you need a minimum balance.
+Since we’re using the test network and all of this is funny money anyway, you can use [Friendbot](http://friendbot.stellar.org), which is a funding bot for test networks run by the Stellar organization.

-Let’s do that, and then check our balance
+You can ask Firendbot to fund a new account with the `lumen friendbot` command.

 ```sh
 $ lumen friendbot bob